lineojcd/GS-NBV/README.md

 This is the offical repository for the CASE 2025 paper: "GS-NBV: a Geometry-based, Semantics-aware Viewpoint Planning Algorithm for Avocado Harvesting under Occlusions"

 ### Install
 This project is build on Ubuntu20.04, ROS noetic platform and python 3.8 environment.
 Please install the platform before any installation steps.
 When you install ROS, please deactivate conda environment.
+You will also need at least 8GB of GPU VRAM to run this project.

 **Create a ROS Workspace**
 ```